Olive: Global production

 Olives are one of the most extensively cultivated fruit crops in the world.
-In 2011, about 9.6 e6ha were planted with olive trees, which is more than twice the amount of land devoted to apples, bananas, or mangoes.
-Only coconut trees and oil palms command more space.
+As of 2024, olive groves occupied roughly 11.6 million hectares (28.6 million acres), comprising one-quarter of the world's permanent cultivated area.
+By comparison, in 2011, about 9.6 e6ha were planted with olive trees, which was more than twice the amount of land devoted to apples, bananas, or mangoes; only coconut trees and oil palms commanded more space.
 Cultivation area tripled from 2.6 to 7.95 e6ha between 1960 and 1998 and reached a peak of 10 e6ha in 2008.
-The 10 most-producing countries, according to the Food and Agriculture Organization, are all located in the Mediterranean region and produce 95% of the world's olives.
+Nevertheless, live production in the Mediterranean region has declined since 2019 due to climate, economic and political factors.

+According to the Food and Agriculture Organization, the 10 leading producers are all in the Mediterranean region and responsible for 95% of the world's olives.
+Spain is the world's leading producer and concentrates the largest land area to olive cultivation, with more than 180 million trees spanning over 2,507,684 hectares, followed by Tunisia (1,746,360 ha) and Italy (1,143,363 ha).
+In Italy, olive tree cultivation is widespread in the south, accounting for three quarters of its production; it is less abundant in the colder north of Italy, although growth has increased, particularly in the more temperate microclimates of Liguria and the hills around Lake Garda.
+Approximately 170 million plants are distributed over one million farms.

+In terms of olive oil output, Spain is by far the largest producer, making up 25% of the global supply, followed by Italy, Morocco, and Tunisia.
+The European Union is responsible for nearly 60% of the world's olive oil.

 Nutrition

 One hundred grams of cured green olives provide 146 calories, are a rich source of vitamin E (25% of the Daily Value, DV), and contain a large amount of sodium (104% DV); other nutrients are insignificant.
 Green olives are 75% water, 15% fat, 4% carbohydrates and 1% protein (table).